Overview of the Technical Feasibility Grant

 If you are a High Potential Start-up Company (HPSU) seeking Feasibility Grant support, go to HPSU Feasibility Study Grant.

-If you are not a client of Enterprise Ireland and employ less than 10 employees, you should contact your local City or County Enterprise Board.
+If you are not a client of Enterprise Ireland and employ less than 10 employees, you should contact your Local Enterprise Office.

 What is the maximum feasibility grant and what costs are eligible?